Aims and Fit of Module

 A. make independent critical analyses of literary texts from the period of ‘the Enlightenment’ (c.1680-1789)

-B. demonstrate informed awareness of the various ways in which texts can be analysed and interpreted, in relation to cultural and historical content, using appropriate methodologies, vocabularies, and sources
+B. demonstrate informed awareness of relevant contexts in which texts can be analyzed, using appropriate methods

-C. structure independent, coherent, critically informed, and theoretically reflective essays, dealing with texts of various lengths and genres, or with a range of products from a writer or group of writers
+C. structure independent, critically and theoretically reflective essays, dealing with texts or groups of texts

 Method of teaching and learning